apoiat/ESX_Documents/README.md

 ## Introduction
-Introducing Documents, a great roleplaying addition script for fivem servers using the esx framework. <br>This script provides creation, signing, copying and displaying of documents to enrich players' roleplaying experience</b>.
+Introducing Documents, a great roleplaying addition script for fivem servers using the esx framework. <b>This script provides creation, signing, copying and displaying of documents to enrich players' roleplaying experience</b>.
 Basically you have two type of documents:
 * Public documents

   * Affirmation form